 Beeker works with everything that makes him think, or encourages him to muse philosophically.

-In this way he consume and process the images and the stories that he’s looking for, or that present themselves and touch a chord in him, converting it into a projection.
+In this way he consumes and processes images and stories that he is looking for or that present themselves, and converts them into visuals.

 In his work, the style always serves the subject.
 In fact the subject determines and dictates the style.

-he calls his motives drifts.
-In his experience, a drift is a complex and disproportionate interaction between controlled and intuitive energies.
+He calls his passion drift.
+In his experience a drift is a complex and disproportionate interaction between controlled and intuitive energies.